Yelp/swagger-gradle-codegen/README.md

 You can find some **examples** in this repository to help you set up your generator environment.

 * [sample-generated-code](/sample-generated-code) Contains an example of an Android Library where the code is generated inside the `/scr/main/java` folder.
-You can use this example to see how the generate code will _look like_ (like [here](/sample-generated-code/src/min/java/com/yelp/codegen/generatecodesamples/apis/ResourceApi.kt))
+You can use this example to see how the generated code will _look like_ (like [here](/sample-generated-code/src/min/java/com/yelp/codegen/generatecodesamples/apis/ResourceApi.kt))

 * [sample-groovy-android](/sample-groovy-android) Contains an example of an Android Library configured with a `build.gradle` file, using Groovy as scripting language.